Socio-Sexual Vulnerability & Risk Report

 Ability to distinguish public versus private behaviour

-Capacity for choice, refusal, and respect of boundaries
+Capacity for choice, refusal, and respect for boundaries

 Social-emotional development and impulse regulation